mozilla/mozillaclubs/orientation_mozilla_clubs/orientation/content.md

 > A. What is Mozilla Clubs?
 > B. Mozilla Clubs Model
-> C. Clubs have one mission and multiple pathways
+> C. Clubs share one mission and multiple pathways

-# A. What is Mozilla Clubs
+### A. What is Mozilla Clubs

 Mozilla Clubs are small communities that meet regularly to help build a Healthy Internet.
 They empower individuals to be informed contributors of open innovation, online privacy and security, digital inclusion, decentralization, and web literacy.
 Clubs host events and gatherings where creativity, collaboration, innovation and learning come together with a goal to keep the internet open and accessible to all.